 Located at 17th and Wewatta, this entry point into the underground bus concourse has stairs, escalators, and an elevator.

-The Train Hall is home to our commuter rail lines.
-As part of the FasTracks program, commuter rail lines expand the RTD rail system north, east, and west, offering you more connections than ever before.
+The Train Hall will be home to commuter rail lines opening in 2016 and 2018.
+As part of the FasTracks program, the new commuter rail lines will expand the RTD rail system north, east, and west, offering you more connections than ever before.

 - University of Colorado A Line to Denver International Airport is now open

-- G Line to Arvada/Wheat Ridge will open soon
+- G Line to Arvada/Wheat Ridge opened in Spring, 2019

-- N Line to Thornton will open soon
+- N Line to Thornton will open in 2020

 Platform 4 Pavilion